codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quick-start.md

 ---

-Check out our CD quick starts to get up and running with Codefresh pipelines and deployments.
+Check out our CI/CD quick starts to get up and running with Codefresh pipelines and deployments.

 The quick start guides you through:
 * Creating a basic pipeline